kimengu-david/pesapy/docs/index.rst

 |MIT License|

-| pesapy is an unofficial M-Pesa API wrapper.
-Its saves you all the
-hardwork and pain
-| that most developers go through when intergrating the `Safaricom
-M-Pesa <https://developer.safaricom.co.ke/>`__ API into their systems.
+pesapy is an unofficial M-Pesa API wrapper.
+Its saves you all the hardwork and pain that most developers go through when intergrating the `Safaricom M-Pesa <https://developer.safaricom.co.ke/>`__ API into their systems.
-| This library does all the hardwork for you and exposes a simple
-interface that easy to use and
-| makes your code clean and maintainable.
+This library does all the hardwork for you and exposes a simple interface that is easy to use and makes your code clean and maintainable.

-*M-Pesa is Africa's largest mobile money platform with more than 40 million users in seven African countries where it operates, Hence the need to understand its APIs.* #### Covers the following transactions types:
+*M-Pesa is Africa's largest mobile money platform with more than 40 million users in seven African countries where it operates, Hence the need to understand its APIs.*

+This library covers all  transactions types:

 -  Mpesa Express/lipa na mpesa online/STK Push
 -  Reversals